arnitkun/component_table/README.md

 Contains an HTML template to test the component.

-## Using table compenent
+## Using table component

-The component is initialsed by a call to `myTable()` function, to which the arguemnts are passed.
+The component is initialized by a call to `myTable()` function, to which the arguemnts are passed.

 The component provides functions to add, delete and update its rows: